Pali: Vowels

 The final vowels were usually weak in pronunciation and hence they were shortened: akārsit -> akāsi 'he did'.

 Consonants

-Among the labial consonants, [ʋ] is labiodental and the rest is bilabial.
+Among the labial consonants, [ʋ] is labiodental and the rest are bilabial.
 Among the dental/alveolar consonants, the majority is dental but [s] and [l] are alveolar.

-Of the sounds listed above only the three consonants in parentheses, ṅ, ḷ, and ḷh, are not distinct phonemes in Pali: ṅ only occurs before velar stops, while ḷ and ḷh are allophones of single ḍ and ḍh occurring between vowels.
+Of the sounds listed above only the three consonants in parentheses, ṅ, ḷ, and ḷh, are not distinct phonemes in Pali: ṅ only occurs before velar stops, while ḷ and ḷh are intervocalic allophones of single ḍ and ḍh.